 - 2. AS Further Maths.
 You will study all remaining pure content from the AS Level course as well as the Further Statistics and Mechanics AS Level content. - 3.
 A level Further Maths.
-You will study all remaining pure content from the A Level course to prepare you for papers 1, 2, and 3 as well as the Further Statistics and Mechanics A Level content to prepare you for paper 4.
+You will study all remaining pure content from the A Level course to prepare you for papers 1, and 2 as well as the Further Statistics and Mechanics A Level content to prepare you for papers 3 and 4.